progress/Spark-Toolkit/cfg/Realm/SparkRealmREADME.txt

 Note: This is located in the OERealmUserDetails bean.

 7. Restart the PAS instance to ensure that the configuration change is picked up.

+New for OE12:

+1. Copy the encoded password into the ABLDomainRegistry.csv replacing any existing key for the "spark" domain.

+2. Run the following command to generate the binary keystore file:

+DLC/bin/gendomreg ABLDomainRegistry.csv ABLDomainRegistry.keystore

+3. Copy the updated keystore file to the CATALINA_BASE/conf directory.